AMNakamura/miscellanea/Demo/MakeAFakeCohort.md

 ```
 ## Create rows for all possible months

-Expand the cohort longitudinally by creating up to 10 future values (in rows), one for each month, in order.
-Select a subset randomly to switch groups and others to exit.
+Expand the cohort longitudinally by creating up to 10 future values (in rows), one for each possible month.
+Select a random subset of cohort members to switch groups before the end of the cohort period.
+Select others randomly to exit early (e.g., loss to follow-up).
 Fill new row values with a couple of randomly generated values (indicator 1 and indicator 2) and apply seasonal weights to some of the groups.

 ``` r
 suppressMessages(library(dplyr))